 Simply click or tap one of the study areas below to find more information.
-You can also get in touch with our Admissions team directly if you have any questions:
+You can also get in touch with the Student Bursaries Team directly if you have any questions:

 If you are aged between 16-18 on 31st August at the start of the academic year, in the majority of cases tuition and exam fees are free.

 Sometimes financial support is needed in other areas of college life, such as uniform, equipment or travel.
 Help may be available through the bursary scheme for additional course costs – if this applies to you, the best thing to do is discuss this directly with our Admissions team before the start of the course.

 If you are aged 19 or over and studying one of our many leisure courses, you will pay a main course fee and in some but not all cases, there are additional exam and/or materials fees too.
 Always check the fee breakdown on the relevant course page.